Team USA Eligibility

 Yes.
 Athletes who function as accredited guides or competition partners as defined by the IPC and IF will be eligible for Athlete Benefits.
 Personal Care Assistants are not eligible for Team USA Athlete Benefits.

-Athletes nominated to the Olympics or Paralympics / Pan Am or Parapan Games as an accredited alternate/replacement athlete do qualify for Athlete Benefits.
+Athletes nominated to the Olympics or Paralympics / Pan Am or Parapan Games as an AP accredited alternate/replacement athlete do qualify for Athlete Benefits.
 Athletes nominated as traveling alternates or non-accredited alternates are not eligible.

 Athletes selected as rostered athletes to other qualifying events to meet the Team USA Eligibility criteria do qualify for Athlete Benefits.